DodoCafe/NTUT2020SpringDesignPatternFinalProject/README.md

             * Error handling and rescovery is difficult to implement
         * Class Diagram : <br>
         ![Android Ring Class Diagram](./image_class_diagram_3D FER_PipeAndFilter.png)<br>
+    4.Strategy
+        * Motivation : We would try using the different algorithm in feature selection.
+We need to let object with more flexible in order to compare the effect in each algorithm.
+        * Soution : We can let object have abilty of alternative in a member function by using Strategy pattern.
+        * Consequence:
+            * Inheritance can help factor out common functionality of the algorithm.
+            * It offers an alternative to conditional statements for selecting desired behavior.
+            * The client need to know how Stragegy differ before it select the appropriate one.
+            * Strategies increase the number of onjects in an application.

 * **Signal Receiving TCP Socket**<br>
     1. State
         * Motivation：The socket is designed to have two states - Connecting and Disconnecting - and thus needs a mechanism to handle state transitions